 The current trend has given a shocking result, In the US and Worldwide Windows phone has gained market share in a considerable amount.
-Individually Windows was the highest gainer in market share(please do not misunderstand by this I mean the highest gainer which is compared to the market share of windows mobile only in the past).
+Individually Windows was the highest gainer in market share(please do not misunderstand by this I mean the highest gainer which is compared to the market share of Windows mobile-only in the past).

 It’s a long way to go but we can hope for miracles from this little Goliath, realizing the fact that it is backed by a huge Giant named Microsoft.
-Microsoft’s plan of aggressively promoting app development for windows platform may give good results in the longer run.
+Microsoft’s plan of aggressively promoting app development for the windows platform may give good results in the longer run.
 For now, we can just wait and watch.